-Linguistics encompasses many more fields related to language in general, but my major concentrations are in second language acquisition (SLA) and pedagogy.
+Linguistics encompasses many fields related to language in general, but my major concentrations are in second language acquisition (SLA) and pedagogy.
 I received my Bachelor's degree in French & Linguistics in 2004 and my Master's degree in Linguistics & Teaching English as a Second Language in 2007.
-I am currently working on a PhD in Languages & Linguistics and expect to finish my dissertation in mid 2014.
+I am currently working on a PhD in Languages & Linguistics and expect to finish my dissertation in early 2015.

 My major research interests are related to the role textbooks play in language teaching and learning, including the use of (or lack of) realia and informal language, as well as the teaching of vocabulary with regards to frequency and corpora and the importance of listening comprehension for learning vocabulary.
 Obviously, I'm also interested in the role technology plays in language learning, especially computer-assisted language learning (CALL) that allows for more audio-visual input than the regular classroom.

 The following pages are based on notes from my university courses if you'd like to learn more about linguistics in general.

 - Linguistics 101 Introduction to linguistics for undergraduates, with a more extensive section on phonology from a graduate course

 - English Grammar Grammatical terms and examples, verb conjugations, spelling rules, and homophones

 - History of English Semester notes from an undergraduate course